 About

 The Urban Night began as the website of an interdisciplinary, inter-university research project concerned with the nocturnal life of cities.
 This project was supported in its initial phases by an Insight Development Grant from the Social Sciences and Humanities Research Council of Canada.
-It is currently an activity of the James McGill Professor of Urban Media Studies at McGill University, Will Straw, in the Department of Art History and Communications Studies at McGill University.
+It is currently an activity of the James McGill Emeritus Professor of Urban Media Studies at McGill University, Will Straw, who has retired from the Department of Art History and Communications Studies at McGill University.
 The members of the original SSHRC Insight Development Grant team were Kathryn Yuen, Michael Darroch, Janine Marchessault, Anouk Bélanger and Tina Piper.

 The launch of this project was inspired by two relatively recent developments.
 One is the emergence of the night as a focus of rich scholarship by historians, sociologists, anthropologists, art historians and others over the past two decades.
 Another development has been a range of interventions which have sought to rethink the status of the urban night within economic, governmental and cultural discourse.
 Governments at all levels across the world have commissioned studies on night-time culture and night-time economies over the last two decades.
 Initiatives like Nuits blanches, which challenge the normal time-sequencing of cultural events, have proliferated.
 Citizens, activists and cultural creators have assembled to reflect upon the status of night in their communities.